Australia and the BRI: Cooperate, compete or challenge

 Nowhere is calibrating an effective Australian response more important than in the Pacific.

 Australia’s Step-up in the Pacific was one of the highest priorities of the 2017 Foreign Policy White Paper.
 As outlined in DFAT’s ‘Stepping Up Australia’s Pacific Engagement,’ released in November 2018, the Australian Government pitches the Step-up as a response to the long-term challenges facing the Pacific, including tackling climate change and natural disasters, sustaining economic and employment growth, promoting gender equality, preventing disease epidemics and reducing crime.

 The importance of this Step-up was solidified in Morrison’s decision to make his first overseas trip in his new term as prime minister to the Solomon Islands in June this year.

 By far the dominant feature of the Step-up in financial terms is the establishment of a $2 billion Australian Infrastructure Financing Facility for the Pacific (AIFFP).
-Additional infrastructure commitments include a proposal for Australia’s Export Finance and Insurance Corporation (EFIC) to be granted more resources and power to support investment in the region, including through a Trilateral Infrastructure Partnership between Australia, the US and Japan.
-The first project under this Partnership, a $1 billion LNG project in Papua New Guinea, was announced in June.
+In April Australia’s Export Finance and Insurance Corporation was given a name change and granted more resources and power to support investment in the region, including through a Trilateral Infrastructure Partnership between Australia, the US and Japan.
+In June it was reported that an initial project for this partnership would likely be a $1 billion LNG project in Papua New Guinea.